 Then the main dishes roll in – ringana batata nu shak (eggplant cooked with potato), chora nu shak (an aromatic black-eyed beans gravy), Gujarati khatti mithi daal (sweet and sour lentil soup), undhiyu (mixed vegetable prepared with spinach paste), bhindi sambhariya (ladyfingers curry), Gujarati kadhi (a sweet thin gravy prepared with yoghurt and gram flour), rice and khichdi (an Indian dish consisting chiefly of rice and split pulses) along with such an assortment of breads as bajri and makai no rotlo (roti or flatbread made with the flour of the bajra millet and corn) and puran poli (a sweetened bread).
 I relish every bite, and every now and then am offered culinary advice on how to savour a Gujarati thali the right way.

 The bowl of sweet halwa, for example, is to be had with the meal and not as dessert!
 With contrasting textures and flavours, it leaves me intrigued on so many levels.
 Hunger satiated, I visit the Adalaj Vav.
-Nestled in the quaint village of Adalaj, located approximately 18 km from the city centre, this magnificent 15th-century five-storey octagonal vav (stepwell) takes my breath away.
+Nestled in the quaint village of Adalaj, located approximately 18 km from the city centre, this magnificent 15th century five-storey octagonal vav (stepwell) takes my breath away.
 It is said that this vav was built not just as a cultural and utilitarian space but also as a spiritual refuge that villagers would visit daily and offer prayers to the deities carved into its walls.
 And it is cool inside.
 I see no devotees around but meet with many visitors here – some local, some tourists.
-I am mesmerized by its intricate architecture that boasts Indo-Islamic influences and observes with wide-eyed-wonder the harmonious play of intricate Islamic patterns seamlessly fusing into Hindu and Jain symbolism.
+I am mesmeried by its intricate architecture that boasts Indo-Islamic influences, and observe with wide-eyed-wonder the harmonious play of intricate Islamic patterns seamlessly fusing into Hindu and Jain symbolism.
 I take in as much as I can of this charming place before bidding adieu and heading back to the city.

 A trip to Ahmedabad is incomplete without a round of shopping.
 Don’t miss out on the breathtaking bandhni fabrics, created using traditional techniques